OPMDG/check_pgactivity/README.rst

  Critical and Warning thresholds are optional.
 If provided, the number of WAL kept by each replication slot will be compared to the threshold.
  These thresholds only accept a raw number.

-\ **sequences_exhausted** \

- Check all sequences assigned to a column (the smallserial,serial and bigserial types), and raise an alarm if the column or sequences gets too close to its maximum value.

- Perfdata returns the sequence(s) that may have trigger the alert.

- Critical and Warning thresholds accept a percentage of the sequence filled.